margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Kisses ##
 In our lowest moment, faith shall kiss our heart, and show us how loved within we are.
 Embraced by the lips of angels voicing our innate goodness and completeness, a clasping of a faithful heart-to-heart meets the great need.
-Teh passion within of the kisses of good leads us to find the warmth of the flame abright leading us to love everyone.
+The passion within of the kisses of good leads us to find the warmth of the flame abright leading us to love everyone.
-A gentle touch ont he cheek reminding them how precioius they are, how gentle they are makes the day.
+A gentle touch on the cheek reminding them how precious they are, how gentle they are makes the day.
 Caressing softly with love makes the home on fire, lit aglow.

 <br>